microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing the navbar.html file](./img/vscode_canary_live_view_enabled.png)

-- After a couple of seconds, Flux v2 should detect this new change and you should start seeing pod recreation activity on the _Chicago_ Kubernetes clusters
+- After a couple of seconds, the Flux operator should detect the change and you should start seeing pod recreation activity on the _Chicago_ Kubernetes cluster.

     ![Screenshot showing pods terminating in the canary cluster](./img/live_view_containers.png)